tibs/pact-talk/pact-slides.rst

 2. Mock / fake the server responses
 -----------------------------------

-* What if we get it wrong - our tests may well still pass!
+* What if we get it wrong - our tests may still pass!
 * What version of the server?

 Likely to be difficult and unreliable